ethanlee515/crypto-research-notes/CKKS-game-hops.md

 We can bound the "distance" between `MultiRLWE0` and `MultiRLWE1` by a standard "hybrid argument".
 More concretely, we define `qc - 1` intermediate games.
-In the `i`-th intermediate game, the first `i - 1` samples are real RLWE samples and the rest are uniformly random.
+In the `i`-th intermediate game, the first `i` samples are real RLWE samples and the rest are uniformly random.
-We can then write down a reduction from distinguishing the `i`-th game to the next one to distinguishing `RLWE0` and `RLWE1` by lining up the interfaces accordingly and generating all samples except for the `i+1`-th one during the reduction.
+We can then write down a reduction from distinguishing the `i`-th game to the next one to distinguishing `RLWE0` and `RLWE1` by lining up the interfaces accordingly and generating all samples except for the `i + 1`-th one during the reduction.
 We save the details for later since it just involves too much boilerplate.
 For now we note that formalizing hybrid arguments indexed by parameters [is not new in EasyCrypt](https://github.com/formosa-crypto/dilithium/blob/main/proofs/security/ReprogHybrid.eca).